Candidate Jon Ossoff stops in Americus - Americus Times-Recorder

 As part of his healthcare platform, Ossoff was particularly interested in our hospital, which he mistakenly believes has been “lost.”
 “We need to elect new leadership who will fight for health, jobs and justice for all the people…..We need to elect leaders who will deliver the resources to reopen your hospital here and hospitals across the state.”
 To further his message on healthcare he encouraged the crowd to vote for leaders who would make “healthcare affordable and free for those who can’t afford it.”

 Justice is another item on his platform.
 “The 14th amendment already guarantees equal protection under the law, that’s not the reality in America today.”
 He then referred to cases of black citizens who were killed.
-He states authorities overlooked these deaths, although two of the cases have been charged and the third was not indicted by a grand jury.
-Ossoff wants a new civil rights act as well as a voting rights act and he considers voter suppression problematic despite the country voting at rates not seen within a century.
+He states authorities overlooked these deaths.
+Ossoff wants a new civil rights act as well as a voting rights act and as he considers voter suppression problematic.
 “If we don’t get out the vote like never before they will block it all.”
 Ossoff sees a lot of potential for change on civil and voting right laws, so much so he reports the next 2 years can be the most productive for civil and voting rights since 1964 and 1965.

 The topic of civil rights was an opportunity to mention a leader in the movement, John Lewis.
-Civil unrest became a news story this year.
-The events, which many have characterized as violent, were consistent visuals as the news told of mayhem, assault, arson, and even murder on a consistent basis.
-The financial costs following George Floyd’s death are estimated to be between 1 and 2 billion dollars, a historic number.
-However, Ossoff views the events differently.
-Ossoff highlights this year’s events as a “peaceful mobilization” and he sees them as having potential to have historical impact similar to the events in Selma, Alabama in 1965.
+Ossoff highlights this year’s events post the death of George Floyd as a “peaceful mobilization” and he sees them as having potential to have historical impact similar to the events in Selma, Alabama in 1965.
 “When we win these 2 senate races and we pass a new civil rights act and a new voters’ right act, we will look back on the peaceful mobilization across this country last summer, after Ahmed Armory, Brianna Taylor and George Floyd were killed, as our generation’s march across the Edmund Pettus Bridge that paved the way for our generation’s civil rights act and voting rights act.”

 The candidate listed off several items he considers to be important to the state, a few of which were local school improvements, transit, business and clean energy potential and “so much to be excited about.”
 The crowd responded with the excitement Ossoff mentioned.
 Ossoff continued speaking on our hospital, which for the third time he referred to as being nonexistent.
 “Your hospital which closed in 2013–if we win these senate races–we will reopen it.
 We will expand it.
 We will make sure this community has the doctors and nurses that you need.
 That’s the kinda power Georgia has right now and when we win the senate, we can get those things done.”

 Ossoff closed by expressing gratitude for the hospitality and a promise to return to the area.
 He then took questions from the crowd.
-John Ossoff ran as a democratic candidate for a 2017 Congressional District 6 position against republican Karen Handel.
-Handel ultimately won the race.
-Senator David Perdue has been our senior senator since 2015, having defeated democrat Michelle Nunn.
-Senator Perdue captured 49.7% of the vote, forcing a runoff.
 Election day will be January 5th and residents can vote at their regular polling place.
 Early voting is currently going on and will continue until December 31, 2020.
 Early voting is held at the Griffin Bell Conference Center at 1800 South Lee Street in Americus.
 Hours typically are 8am-5pm, however they may be adjusted for holidays.
 To confirm the hours, the Sumter County Board of Elections can be contacted at 229.928.4580.
 Personalized voting information can be found at MVP.
 SOS.
 GA.
 GOV.

-Mayor Barry Blount will not seek re-election after 16 years of dedicated service

-Mayor Blount and the Americus City Council met for their regular meeting on Thursday, December 18, 2020.
-In closing the... read more